 Norwest Venture Partners

-The latest in Series A are Robin Healthcare - startup that develops AI-driven scribing technology and in Lumos Labs - research company with a domain in neuroscience.
-Apostrophe, another startup who gained funding in seed two years ago is a startup that offers an intelligent digital solution for self-insured plan sponsors.
-On the other hand, the largest NVP’s investments are Health Catalyst (that recently went public), Omada Health (that does behavioural science) and, among popular ones, Talkspace (online therapy startup).
+The latest in Series A are Robin Healthcare - a startup that develops AI-driven scribing technology and Lumos Labs, a research company with a domain in neuroscience.
+Apostrophe, another startup that gained funding in seed two years ago is a startup that offers an intelligent digital solution for self-insured plan sponsors.
+On the other hand, the largest NVP’s investments are Health Catalyst (that recently went public), Omada Health (that does behavioral science), and, among popular ones, Talkspace (online therapy startup).
 NVP, as the previous large firms, has quite a range of portfolio diversification.

 If you have no expertise in healthcare and are unfamiliar with its specifics, it might be a good idea to choose small, but healthcare-centric investors and/or incubators.
 Partnering with them, you’ll receive guidance on how to insert your startup in complex business models of different parties, included in the care process, and will be surrounded by people who walked your path earlier - or are doing it right now.
-Healthcare startupers require refusal from “move fast, break things'' approach that is so common in tech spaces, so being in the healthcare-oriented community might be less challenging, then in industry-diverse one.
+Healthcare startupers require refusal from the “move fast, break things'' approach that is so common in tech spaces, so it might more calm for you in healthcare-centered a.

 Define Ventures was recently launched by Lynne Chou O’Keefe, a former partner in Klaine and board member in Livongo.
 Chou O’Keefe, as the angels in Techammer, decided to focus on healthcare, exclusively.
 With quite an experience in the industry, which has come from Livongo and healthcare giant Abbott where she worked as a global marketing director, she focused investment efforts of Define Ventures on impactful, targeted solutions for specific issues in areas like chronic disease management, mental health, and connectivity between different branches of healthcare.